abichinger/esp-terra/README.md

 Control your terrarium's temperature and light with an ESP32.
 This software is powered by [ESPHome](https://github.com/esphome/esphome)

+# Folder structure

+- [**radiator**](./radiator/README.md) - 3D printable terrarium radiator
+- **src** - ESPHome config files

 ## Safety notice

 Use this software at your own risk.
-This project uses a 3D Printer's hotend to heat the terrarium.
+This project uses a 3D Printer's hotend to heat a terrarium.
 The hotend could catch something on fire or harm your pet.

 ### Security measures

-The following limits can be set to make it a bit safer.
+The following limits can be set inside [`config.yml`](./config.yaml) to make it a bit safer.

 - `max_heading_time`(default: 15s): The maximum time the hotend can be switched on
 - `max_temp`(default: 100°C): Maximum temperature of the hotend